PanicAtTheCisco/spamBot.py/README.md

 * NOTE: If the '.txt' file is in the same folder as the 'spamBot.py' file you only need to put the file name.
 * The program will then give you a 5 second window to switch to the application you wish to run it in.
 * To stop the spam move mouse to the top right or left screen corners, this initiates the pyautogui failsafe and stops the program.
+Otherwise, the tool will continue to run until all lines of the selected '.txt' file have been printed.